bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/crash/after/dangling-char-ptr.md

     page: /v6/runtime/deserialization/crash/after/stdlib.md
 ---

-A programs can also crash after calling `deserializeJson()` because it keeps a pointer to a string stored in the `JsonDocument`.
+Programs often crash because they keep a pointer to a string stored in the `JsonDocument`, even after the `JsonDocument` has been destructed.

 Indeed, when `JsonDocument` returns a `const char*`, it doesn't return a copy of the string, but the address of the string in the memory pool.
 When the `JsonDocument` is destructed, the memory pool gets released and the pointer dangles.
 Later, when the program tries to use the string, it reads at an invalid memory location and crashes.